John Lucas II

-John Harding Lucas II (born October 31, 1953) is an American professional basketball coach and former player who is an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
+John Harding Lucas II (born October 31, 1953) is an American professional basketball coach and former player who most recently served as an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
 He played basketball and tennis at the University of Maryland, College Park and was an All-American in both.

 Collegiate career

 Lucas attended the University of Maryland where he was an All-American in basketball.
 Lucas was a Second-team All-American for the Terrapins team in 1973–74, along with his teammates Len Elmore and Tom McMillen.
 The Terrapins had a record of 23–5 in the regular season, and 9–3 in the Atlantic Coast Conference (ACC).
 However, they lost during the ACC Tournament, and they could not go to the NCAA Tournament.
 Elmore and McMillan graduated in 1974, but in the following 1974–75 season, Lucas was a First-team All-American.
-The Terrapins recorded a 24-5 regular season record, 10–2 in the ACC, and they won the ACC regular season crown.
+The Terrapins recorded a 24–5 regular season record, 10–2 in the ACC, and they won the ACC regular season crown.
 However, they lost to NC State in the semifinals of the ACC tournament.
 The NCAA tournament, however, had been expanded to include 32 teams.
 Also, for the first time, more than one team per conference was allowed into the tournament.
 Maryland gained entry and advanced to the Elite Eight before losing to Louisville.

 Lucas played for the US national team in the 1974 FIBA World Championship, winning the bronze medal.

 In the 1975–76 season, Lucas was a First-team All-American once again.
-The Terrapins recorded a 22-6 regular season record, 7–5 in the ACC, but they lost out in the ACC Tournament and did not make the NCAA Tournament.
+The Terrapins recorded a 22–6 regular season record, 7–5 in the ACC, but they lost out in the ACC Tournament and did not make the NCAA Tournament.